-Upon arrival of a patient at the hospital by ambulance the ED medical personnel should make every attempt to receive a verbal patient report and offload the patient to a hospital bed or other suitable sitting or reclining device at the earliest possible time not to exceed 20 minutes.
+- A. Upon arrival of a patient at the hospital by ambulance, the ED medical personnel should make every attempt to receive a verbal patient report and offload the patient to a hospital bed or other suitable sitting or reclining device at the earliest possible time not to exceed 20 minutes.
 During the transfer of care to ED medical personnel, EMS field personnel will provide a verbal patient report containing any pertinent information necessary for the ongoing care of the patient.
 Transfer of patient care is completed once the ED medical staff has received a verbal patient report, and at this time the EMS personnel should immediately document completion of transfer of care to ensure accurate APOT.
-If the transfer of care and patient offloading from the ambulance gurney exceeds the 20 minute standard, it will be documented and tracked as APOD.

-The transporting EMS field personnel are not responsible to continue monitoring the patient or provide care within the hospital setting after transfer of patient care to ED medical personnel has occurred.

-EMS field personnel are responsible for immediately returning to response ready status once patient care has been transferred to ED medical personnel and the patient has been offloaded from the ambulance gurney.
+If the transfer of care and patient offloading from the ambulance gurney exceeds the 20 minute standard, it will be documented and tracked as APOD. - B. The transporting EMS field personnel are not responsible to continue monitoring the patient or provide care within the hospital setting after transfer of patient care to ED medical personnel has occurred. - C. EMS field personnel are responsible for immediately returning to response ready status once patient care has been transferred to ED medical personnel and the patient has been offloaded from the ambulance gurney.

 VIII.
-APOD MITIGATION PROCEDURES
+APOD Mitigation Procedures:

-Designated receiving hospitals have a responsibility to ensure policies and processes are in place that facilitates the rapid and appropriate transfer of patient care from EMS field personnel to the ED medical personnel within 20 minutes of arrival at the ED.

-ED medical personnel should consider the following to prevent APOD:

-- 1. Immediately acknowledge the arrival of each patient transported by EMS; - 2.
-Receive a verbal patient report from EMS field personnel; and - 3.
-Transfer patient to the hospital gurney, bed, chair, wheelchair or waiting room as appropriate for patient condition within 20 minutes of arrival at the hospital ED.

-If APOD does occur, the hospital should make every attempt to:

-- 4. Provide a safe area in the ED within direct sight of ED medical personnel where the ambulance crew can temporarily wait while the hospital's patient remains on the ambulance gurney. - 5.
-Inform the attending paramedic or EMT of the anticipated time for the offload of the patient. - 6.
-Provide information to the supervisor of the EMS field personnel regarding the steps that are being taken by the hospital to resolve APOD.
+- A. Designated receiving hospitals have a responsibility to ensure policies and processes are in place that facilitates the rapid and appropriate transfer of patient care from EMS field personnel to the ED medical personnel within 20 minutes of arrival at the ED. - 1.
+ED medical personnel should consider the following to prevent APOD: - a.
+Immediately acknowledge the arrival of each patient transported by EMS; - b.
+Receive a verbal patient report from EMS field personnel; and - c.
+Transfer patient to the hospital gurney, bed, chair, wheelchair or waiting room as appropriate for patient condition within 20 minutes of arrival at the hospital ED. - 2.
+If APOD does occur, the hospital should make every attempt to: - a.
+Provide a safe area in the ED within direct sight of ED medical personnel where the ambulance crew can temporarily wait while the hospital's patient remains on the ambulance gurney. - b.
+Inform the attending paramedic or EMT of the anticipated time for the offload of the patient.

+Policy #4170